 Contacts who reach a "Wait" action containing a date or time condition wait in that step until they meet the requirements to move to the following action in your automation.

-When used in a "Goal" action, a contact will jump to that goal as soon as they meet the conditions (i.e., achieve your goal), skipping all other actions in between.
+When used in a "Jump To" action, a contact will go to that "Jump To" as soon as they meet the conditions (i.e., contact jumped to your "Jump To"), skipping all other actions in between.

-Use this option if you want contacts to wait or jump to a goal on a particular weekday, month, or time.
+Use this option if you want contacts to wait or go to a "Jump To" on a particular weekday, month, or time.

 Using time with the "Current date" condition